mpatacchiola/blog/_posts/2016-12-23-dissecting-reinforcement-learning-3.markdown

     return state_action_matrix
 ```

 An **example** will clarify what expressed until now.
 Let's suppose you notice that the cleaning robot bought last week does not follow an optimal policy while going back to the charging station.
 The robot is following a sub-optimal path which is unsafe.
 You want to find an optimal policy and propose an upgrade to the manufacturer (and get hired!).
-There is a problem, you do not have any access to the robot internal firmware.
+There is a problem, you do not have any access to the robot  firmware.
 The robot is following its internal policy $$ \mu $$ and this policy is inaccessible.
 What to do?

 ![Reinforcement Learning Q-learning example camera robot]({{site.baseurl}}/images/reinforcement_learning_model_free_passive_td_qlearning_example_camera_robot.png){:class="img-responsive"}

 What you can do is to use an off-policy algorithm like Q-learning to estimate an optimal policy.
 First of all you create a discrete version of the room using the `GridWorld` class.
 Second, you get a camera and thanks to some markers you estimate the position of the robot in the real world and relocate it in the grid world.
 At each time step you have the position of the robot and the reward.
 The camera is connected to your workstation and in the workstation is running the Q-learning Python script.
-Fortunately you do not have to write the script from scratch because you notice that a good starting script is available on the [dissecting-reinforcement-learning](https://github.com/mpatacchiola/dissecting-reinforcement-learning) official repository on GitHub and is called `temporal_differencing_control_qlearning.py`
+Fortunately you do not have to write the code from scratch because you notice that a good starting script is available on the [dissecting-reinforcement-learning](https://github.com/mpatacchiola/dissecting-reinforcement-learning) official repository on GitHub and is called `temporal_differencing_control_qlearning.py`.
+The script is based on the usual 4x3 grid world, but can be easily extended to more complex scenarios.

 ![Reinforcement Learning Q-learning example three policies]({{site.baseurl}}/images/reinforcement_learning_model_free_active_td_qlearning_example_three_policies.png){:class="img-responsive"}

 Running the script with `alpha=0.00`, `gamma=0.999` and `epsilon=0.1` the algorithm converged to the optimal policy in 300000 iterations.
 Great!
 You got the optimal policy.
-As you can see Q-learning can follow a policy $$ \mu $$ which may be sub-optimal and estimates the optimal policy $$ \pi^{*} $$ starting from a random policy $$ \pi $$.
+However there are two important limitations.
+First, the algorithm converged after 300000 iterations, meaning that you need 300000 episodes.
+Probably you have to monitor the robot for months in order to get all these episodes.
+In a deterministic environment you can estimate the policy $$ \mu $$ through observation and then run the 300000 episodes in simulation.
+However in environments which are non-deterministic you need to spend much more energies in order to find the motion model and it is generally very time consuming.
+The second limitation is that the optimal policy is valid only for the current room setup.
+Changing the position of the charging station or the position of the obstacles the policy must be learned again.
+We will see in a future post how to generalise to much larger state space using **supervised learning** and **neural networks**.
+For the moment let's focus on the results achieved.
+Q-learning followed a policy $$ \mu $$ which was sub-optimal and estimated the optimal policy $$ \pi^{*} $$ starting from a random policy $$ \pi $$.

+![Reinforcement Learning Q-learning example three policies]({{site.baseurl}}/images/reinforcement_learning_model_free_active_td_qlearning_example_three_adversarial_policies.png){:class="img-responsive"}

 What is interesting about Q-learning is that it converges also when the policy $$ \mu $$ is an **adversarial policy**.
 Let's suppose that $$ \mu $$ pushes the robot as far as possible from the charging station and as close as possible to the stairs.
 In this extreme conditions we could expect that the algorithm does not converge at all.

-![Reinforcement Learning Q-learning example three policies]({{site.baseurl}}/images/reinforcement_learning_model_free_active_td_qlearning_example_three_adversarial_policies.png){:class="img-responsive"}

 Running the script with the same parameters as before and with an adversarial policy the algorithm converged to the optimal policy in 583001 iterations.

-It is Q-learning better than SARSA?
-It is faster or more efficient?

-Also for Q-learning there is a version based on **eligibility traces**.
+We empirically demonstrated that starting from a favourable policy speeds up convergence.